 - Pour sauce over the pasta and mix well to coat the pasta.
 Adjust the seasonings to taste.

-- Garnish with reserved parsley and grated Parmesan, Romano, or Asiago cheese.
+- Garnish with reserved parsley and grated Parmesan cheese.
 Serve warm.

 - Make this recipe perfectly the first time.
 Check out the step-by-step photos and pro tips before the recipe card.

 - The pleasure of a 5-star review for this creamy bow tie pasta with ham and peas recipe would be greatly appreciated.

 - 👩🏻🍳 Want to see our latest recipes?
 Subscribe to our email newsletter to get our latest recipes, fun food facts, food puns, and behind the scenes news about our blog.